mpv-player/mpv/DOCS/man/osc.rst

     at the window border opposite to the OSC and the size controls how much of the window it will span.
 Values between 0.0 and 1.0, where 0 means the OSC will always popup with mouse movement in the window, and 1 means the OSC will only show up when the mouse hovers it.
-Default pre-0.21.0 was 0.
 Default pre-0.42.0 was 0.5.

 ``minmousemove``
     Default: 0

     Minimum amount of pixels the mouse has to move between ticks to make the OSC show up.
-Default pre-0.21.0 was 3.

 ``showwindowed``
     Default: yes